 Portfolio Analysis- 7 Methods And Techniques For Product Position

-What is Portfolio Analysis Meaning?
+What does Portfolio Analysis mean?

 When a company markets different kinds of products, its get essential for the company to analyse each product or service separately to understand their contribution towards the company’s profitability & income.
 Such analysing is referred to as portfolio analysing.

-Portfolio analysing is mostly done on the bases of pre-defined bases of profitability, market share, life cycle etc. The main objective is to improve product & service performance to create a positive impact on the company.
+Portfolio analysis is mostly done on the bases of pre-defined bases of profitability, market share, life cycle etc. The main objective is to improve product & service performance to create a positive impact on the company.

 Methods For Portfolio Analysis